 Strawberry Hill Farm is 189 acres of beautiful Vermont countryside in the heart of Stowe.
 With miles of biking and walking trails, a magnificent pond, a cascading waterfall, and acres of picturesque farm and forest land, Strawberry Hill is a true example of successful multi-use land conservation.
-The house, cottage, event barn, and expansive lawns offer an idyllic setting for weddings, events, and retreats.
+The house, cottage, barns, and expansive lawns offer an idyllic setting for small social gatherings, family reunions, and retreats.
 The pastures and farmland provide animal fodder (both grazing and hay) to our local community, and the woodland is actively managed for both recreational purposes and timber.

 The original entrance to the farmhouse is framed by two enormous white pines, nicknamed George and Martha.